 World anxiety over the Turkish-Syrian crisis does not seem to be shared by the public here.

-World anxiety over the Turkish-Syrian crisis does not seem to be shared by the public here.
+Background: World anxiety over the Turkish-Syrian crisis does not seem to be shared by the public here.
 They are pre-occupied with the steep rise in the cost of living and the severe shortage of consumer goods, including medical supplies -- the main issues on which the Opposition is fighting the coming elections.

 Open-air meetings, at which fiery electoral campaigns are waged, are now in evidence throughout the city.